Fuck Me I'm Famous

 Fuck Me I'm Famous is a series of electronic dance music compilation albums by the French DJ David Guetta.
-His now ex-wife Cathy Guetta collaborated in the production.
+His wife at the time, Cathy Guetta, collaborated in the production.
 The first album in the series was released in 2003.
 The albums have traditionally been released during the summer months of their respective years.

 Fuck Me I'm Famous (2003)

 The very first volume in the series was issued on July 1, 2003, via Virgin Music.
 A two-disc edition, including a compilation DVD, was later issued by Ultra Records.
 "Just For One Day (Heroes)" was released as a single from the album on June 16, 2003.